Lost calls, long wait times, and outdated technology — call center managers know the pain of running on poor technology.

 1. VoIP

-Advanced cloud-based VoIP features like auto attendants, call recording, intelligent call routing, omnichannel queues, analytics, and built-in redundancy optimize the customer experience.
-Tight CRM integrations empower personalized service with instant access to customer records.
+Advanced cloud-based VoIP features such as auto attendants, call recording, intelligent call routing, omnichannel queuing, analytics, and built-in redundancy optimize the customer experience.
+Tight CRM integrations enable personalized service with instant access to customer records.

 2. CRM integration

-CRM-telephony integration unites data with calls, powering the following functionality in an all-in-one tool:
+CRM-telephony integration unites data with calls, powering functionalities like:

 3. Interactive voice response (IVR)